stevereiner/flexible-graphrag/README.md

   - Dashboard: Neo4j Browser (http://localhost:7474) for graph exploration and query execution
 - **Kuzu**: Embedded graph database built for query speed and scalability, optimized for handling complex analytical workloads on very large graph databases.
 Supports the property graph data model and the Cypher query language
   - Dashboard: Kuzu Explorer (http://localhost:8002) for graph visualization and Cypher queries
+- **FalkorDB**: "A super fast Graph Database uses GraphBLAS under the hood for its sparse adjacency matrix graph representation.
+Our goal is to provide the best Knowledge Graph for LLM (GraphRAG)."
+  - Dashboard: FalkorDB Browser (http://localhost:3001) (Was moved from 3000 used by the flexible-graphrag Vue frontend)

 ### Search Databases (Engines)
 - **BM25 (Built-in)**: Local file-based BM25 full-text search with TF-IDF ranking.
 Ideal for development, small datasets, or scenarios when don't need all the features and administration and monitoring support.